 All dolls require shoes.
-I’ve rarely seen barefoot dolls.
-If your dolls do not require shoes, you are at the wrong page :)
+If your dolls do not require them, you are on the wrong page :)

-Thus you spend a lot of time surfing to find perfect pair of shoes, then another one… But it’s hard sometimes because you wish to change shoes you found a little.
+Sometimes you spend a lot of time surfing at internet trying to find the perfect pair of shoes for your doll.
+Then another one… But it’s really hard because you wish to change up the shoes you found a little.
 Or you probably wish them in another color.
 Or in another size.
-Or…
+Etc…

 Then you get an idea that you can make your own shoes!
-So you start to search for shoe patterns for dolls.
-And you may face with the same problems as well.
-Ok, if you are ready to make your own shoes, probably you are ready to make s shoe pattern yet.
+So you start searching for doll shoe patterns.
+And you may face with the same problem as well.
+Ok, if you are ready to make your own shoes, you are probably ready to make a shoe pattern yet.

 Ready?
 Let’s go!